 However, it is not widely classified as a trading style, as it relies on the underlying technology to fulfil trades, rather than a trader’s personal preferences or plan.
 HFT is also not widely available to individual traders, which means that they just cannot keep up with large institutions.

-You can practise using these trading styles in a risk-free environment by opening an IG demo account.
-Or if you feel confident enough to start trading on live markets, you can open a trading account with IG in minutes.
+You can practise using these trading styles in a risk-free environment by opening an IG Bank demo account.
+Or if you feel confident enough to start trading on live markets, you can open a trading account with IG Bank.

 What is a trading strategy?